social-capital-network/live-miner/README.md

 ### DNA/RNA/ATP OS = Extreme Social Programming MVP: Mine (or Marry) Viral Programs

-One can either "marry" the best skills/services (genes) he she can find in the social network or publically or privatelly could try to mine/coin a better/faster/cheaper skill or service.
+One can either "marry" the best skills/services (genes) she/he can find in the social network or openly or privatelly could try to mine/coin a better/faster/cheaper skill or service by initiating and promoting/funding a new project in her social network.

 ![](/yuml/Innovation-Miner-Classes.svg)